tungnon/Resources/README.md

 # Resources

 This is a work in progress.
-Please ignore what you juste read!
+Please ignore what you just read!